ProjectSunday/projectsunday.github.io/docs/npm-global.md

 ### I have something that needs to be ran *after* the `npm install`

 So sometimes you can't just tell a user to `npm install` and `npm start`.
-What if, for example, you have *additional* dependencies that need downloading from another service, like `bower`.
+What if, for example, you have *additional* dependencies that need downloading from another service, like `bower`?

 1. First off, add `bower` as a devDep, don't globally install it (obviously).
 1. Create a new NPM script alias called `postinstall`, and assign it the command you want to run after `npm install` finishes.
 Like so: